This course providesstudents with the opportunity to work on a medium-size modeling/drafting project

 |Upon completion of the course, the student will be able to...|

-- Demonstrate the appropriate software commands to create a 3D building model including the following assemblies: walls, floors, doors, windows, roofs, components, dimensions, stairs.
+- Demonstrate the appropriate software commands to create a 3D building model including the following assemblies: walls, floors, doors, windows, roofs, components, dimensions and stairs.

 - Demonstrate the loading of components into a building model.